Rome2Rio

 See all options

-There are 5 ways to get from Paris to Redu by train (TGV), bus, train, car, or train (Eurostar)
+There are 5 ways to get from Paris to Redu by train (TGV), bus, car, train, or train (Eurostar)

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.